koldbyte/Compendium/Big Data/Spark/Dataframes-functions.md

 ## Date/Time Functions

 * add_months
+  * add_months(startDate: Column, numMonths: Int): Column

+Returns the date that is numMonths after startDate.

 * date_add
+  * date_add(start: Column, days: Int): Column

+Returns the date that is days days after start

 * date_sub
+  * date_sub(start: Column, days: Int): Column

+Returns the date that is days days before start

 * from_unixtime
+  * from_unixtime(ut: Column, f: String): Column

+Converts the number of seconds from unix epoch (1970-01-01 00:00:00 UTC) to a string representing the timestamp of that moment in the current system time zone in the given format.

 * from_utc_timestamp
+  * from_utc_timestamp(ts: Column, tz: String): Column

+Assumes given timestamp is UTC and converts to given timezone.

 * to_utc_timestamp
+  * to_utc_timestamp(ts: Column, tz: String): Column

+Assumes given timestamp is in given timezone and converts to UTC.

 * unix_timestamp
+  * unix_timestamp(s: Column, p: String): Column

+Convert time string with given pattern (SimpleDateFormat) to Unix time stamp (in seconds), return null if fail.
+Default pattern is yyyy-MM-dd HH:mm:ss

 Note: Date and time format Specifiers